 101 - Rose:

-wonder what the Doctor is feeling or thinking here.
-It can't have been long since he regenerated from the eighth Doctor, since he checks his appearance out in the mirror in the appartment and comments on his ears.
+How much time has passed since the Time War in this episode?
+I wonder what the Doctor is feeling or thinking here.
+It can't have been long since he regenerated from the eighth Doctor, since he checks his appearance out in the mirror in the flat and comments on his ears.
 Maybe the "aloof" attitude is just his way of coping, who knows.

 104 - Aliens of London and 105 - World War Three:

-The Doctor's "plan out": Rose tells him to "do it", even though she doesn't know what it actually is.
+The Doctor has a "plan out".
+Rose tells him to "do it", even though she doesn't know what it actually is.
 Of course the plan involves that all of them have to die to save the rest of London.
 And Rose should guess that too, from how the Doctor talks about the plan.
 And then he gets this look in his face while he looks at her...
 And she keeps on telling him to do it, still without knowing what it is.
 Really, is anyone like that?
 19 years old, life in front of her.
 "Please just kill all of us, Doctor."

 "I could save the world and lose you."
 Ugh, the look that passes between them.
 This feels like the very first moment where the Doctor/Rose-romance starts.
 And Rose actually smiles.
 And I don't like the way she smiles, it's kind of like a smirk.
 I have two big problems with the Doctor/Rose pairing:

-One: Rose seems to only care about herself when it comes to relationships.
-Two: The Doctor is friggin' 900 years old!
-He has seen the turn of the universe, and has travelled with so many people before her.
+Two: The Doctor is 900 years old!
+He has "seen the turn of the universe", and has travelled with so many people before her.
 She's nineteen!
-What would he ever see in her?
-She practically a baby!
+What would he see in her?
+She practically a baby to him.

-e treats her mother and boyfriend like crap because she is sooo special and has to go travelling, you don't understaaaaand, mum.
-And then she never gives a good explanation for anything, she just 'has to'.
+I get that he likes her, he's that kind of person.
+But I just can't take their relationship seriously.
+Especially when he almost considers risking the entire world for her, a girl he's just met.
+And when she treats her mother and boyfriend like crap because she is sooo special and has to go travelling, "you don't understaaaaand, mum".
+And then she never gives a good explanation for anything about what's she's up to and where she's been, she just 'has to'.
 If I was her mother I would be really pissed.
 It's okay that she has fun elsewhere, but you could at least be a little grateful for your poor old mum.
 'Oh, nevermind me, I'll just sit here and wonder if you'll ever come back'.

-.
+Oh, and at the end of the episode, she just leaves again.
 Sigh.
 It's just the way the mood of this scene is done that puts me off.
 Jackie and Mickey is just standing there looking sad when the TARDIS leaves.
 How am I supposed to feel happy for Rose's fun-ride when she leaves everyone behind sad?

 107 - The Long Game: